fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/pre-install/sign-up-as-a-seller.md

 ---
-title: Fast SalesForce Docs
+title: "Fast SalesForce Docs: Onboard as a Seller"
-description: Getting Started with Fast on SalesForce!
-Onboard as a Seller.
+description: Getting Started with Fast on Salesforce Commerce Cloud.
 keywords: Fast SalesForce Onboard as a Seller.
 ---